 For routine maintenance to keep your jewelry looking its best, try the following:

 Mix some dish soap in a small bowl filled with hot water.
 Following this, take your jewelry piece and drop it in the bowl, letting it soak for about 10 minutes.
 Once completed, take the ring out with tongs (as the water will be very hot) and gently brush it with a toothbrush until all dirt has been removed.
 Finally, rinse off the soap with cold water.

 Your insurance on any one of our products is limited to the extent of your purchase.
-For your piece of mind all our gems are certified by an accredited international laboratory.
+For your peace of mind all our 0.33 ct Lab-Grown diamonds are certified by an accredited international grading laboratory.